What Is Schumann Resonance?

 - seizure-history cautions

-- an implanted electronic medical device
+- implanted electronic medical devices

-- a cochlear implant
+- cochlear implants

-- an insulin pump or other medical electronics
+- implanted pumps or other medical electronics

 - pregnancy or possible pregnancy